 Software for DevOps automation

 When it comes to automation, plenty of software options are available.
 Both open-source and licensed tools support end-to-end automation of a DevOps pipeline.
-Among them, CI/CD tools are the most common type of tools.
+Among them, CI/CD tools are the most common type of DevOps automation tools.

 Puppet and Chef are solid cross-platform configuration management tools.
 These tools deal with infrastructure management, automating the configuration, deployment, and management of infrastructure.